mlgenx/mlgenx.github.io/index.md

 This year, the workshop will feature three distinct tracks designed to welcome a diverse array of researchers in the field of machine learning and biology: the Main Track including application and ML topics, the Special Track on LLMs and Agentic AI, and the Tiny Papers Track.
-We consider a broad range of subject areas including but not limited to the following topics (per track).
+We consider a broad range of subject areas including but not limited to the following topics.
 </p>

 <!--